Europe Journals - Part II

 sentence: Artsy, pastry nibbling, wine sipping, highbrows (snobs)

-still coasting on grandeur from centuries past
+still coasting on grandeur from centuries past.
+It’s half assed

 and certainly isn’t fair, but it’s my quick and dirty guide to